dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 For Blazor Web Apps:

 * `beforeWebStart(options)`: Called before the Blazor Web App starts.
-For example, `beforeStart` is used to customize the loading process, logging level, and other options.
+For example, `beforeWebStart` is used to customize the loading process, logging level, and other options.
 Receives the Blazor Web options (`options`).
-* `afterWebStarted(blazor)`: Called after the Blazor Web App is ready to receive calls from JS.
-For example, `afterWebStarted` is used to initialize libraries by making JS interop calls and registering custom elements.
+* `afterWebStarted(blazor)`: Called after all `beforeWebStart` promises resolve.
+For example, `afterWebStarted` can be used to register Blazor event listeners and custom event types.
 The Blazor instance is passed to `afterWebStarted` as an argument (`blazor`).
 * `beforeServerStart(options, extensions)`: Called before the first Server runtime is started.
 Receives SignalR circuit start options (`options`) and any extensions (`extensions`) added during publishing.
 * `afterServerStarted(blazor)`: Called after the first interactive Server runtime is started.
 * `beforeWebAssemblyStart(options, extensions)`: Called before the interactive WebAssembly runtime is started.
 Receives the Blazor options (`options`) and any extensions (`extensions`) added during publishing.
 For example, options can specify the use of a custom [boot resource loader](xref:blazor/fundamentals/startup#load-client-side-boot-resources).